simoncropparchived/Chevron/README.md

 #### Performance

-In my basic testing V8 was (in most cases) faster than IE. Note that this testing was done on the IE 10 engine and the IE 11 engine is rumoured to have significant performance improvements.
+In my basic testing V8 was (in most cases) faster than IE. Note that this testing was done on the IE 10 engine and the IE 11 engine is rumored to have significant performance improvements.

 #### Consistency